center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

 Actions
 -------

 The backbone of each attack flow is actions.
 Actions describe the tactics and techniques used by malware or an attacker.
-When building an attack flow, the simpliest form uses actions connected to other actions.
+When building an attack flow, the simplest form uses actions connected to other actions.

 .. figure:: _static/action_to_action.png
    :alt: Screenshot of action to action nodes in the Attack Flow Builder.